Query document matching: How are queries matched with documents in information retrieval?

 Document 2: "The Tesla Model S is the best electric vehicle available today."

-BM25 ranks Document 2 higher because it contains "best"
+BM25 ranks Document 2 higher because it contains "best" and "electric car" in close proximity.

 π Limitations: